Languages Other Than English

 NYSED Content Area: A master’s degree in any language other than English (LOTE) will be considered sufficiently related to any other language certificate to qualify as a related Master's degree, Linguistics

 Stony Brook University has determined that the courses on the list below meet the NYSED guidelines for professional license in this certification content area.
-Courses with departmental subject codes (e.g., FRN, GER, SPN) are also valid for the content area as defined by the academic department designator and do not require a form.
+Courses with certain departmental subject codes (e.g., FRN, GER, SPN) may also be valid for the content area as defined by the academic department designator.
 At this time, all of these courses are offered only on campus.

 CEC 536/LIN 532 Second Language Acquisition (prerequisites: permission of the instructor and LIN 530, or LIN 531 & 523)